ideasonpurpose/basic-wordpress-vagrant/README.md

 The base box was generated from the [ideasonpurpose/basic-wordpress-box](https://github.com/ideasonpurpose/basic-wordpress-box) project.

 Some [solutions for Chrome's annoying HSTS lockout][hsts].
 Try typing `badidea` on the error page.

+[Vagrant Hostmanager][vagrant-hostmanager] may silently fail to write to `etc/hosts` on Windows 10.

+Microsoft Edge on Windows 10 will not load websites from local IP addresses.
+IE11, Chrome and Firefox all work correctly.

 ## About